rails/rails/guides/source/constant_autoloading_and_reloading.md

 end
 ```

-`Rectangle.all` should return rectangles **and** squares, the query should
+`Rectangle.all` should now return rectangles **and** squares:
-become

 ```sql
 SELECT "polygons".* FROM "polygons"
 WHERE "polygons"."type" IN ("Rectangle", "Square")
 ```

-But there’s a subtle caveat here: How does Active Record know that the class
+But there’s a caveat here: How does Active Record know that the class `Square`
-`Square` exists at all?
+exists at all?

 Even if the file `app/models/square.rb` exists and defines the `Square` class,
 if no code yet used that class, `Rectangle.all` issues the query